 Shojo: For mere mortals like you or I, certainly, friend dwarf.

-- Continuity Snarl: It is literally the embodiment of one because the writers (i.e. gods) kept arguing and overruling each other.
+- Continuity Snarl: It's basically this trope turned into an Eldritch Abomination.
+It came into being because the writers (i.e. gods) kept arguing and overruling each other.

 - Deader Than Dead: The fate of anyone killed by the Snarl, because even souls are destroyed.